-- Register for PY.610.792 Lecture-Recital Paper OR PY.310.791 Compositions/Commentary OR PY.610.791 Dissertation as appropriate in the terminal semester. - Final Oral Topics Approval in the penultimate semester. - Take Final Oral Exam in the terminal semester. - Submit Final Document in the terminal semester. - Register for and complete Lecture Recital in the terminal semester.
+- Register for PY.610.792 Lecture-Recital Paper OR PY.310.791 Compositions/Commentary OR PY.610.791 Dissertation as appropriate in the terminal semester. - Oral Presentation and Defense in the terminal semester (penultimate semester preferred). - Submit Final Document in the terminal semester. - Register for and complete Lecture Recital in the terminal semester.